magento/architecture/design-documents/graph-ql/nullability.md

 }
 ```

+### Scalars should be non-nullable when required in backing data source

+Scalars form the leaves of a response in GraphQL, and are the bits of data the client really cares about.
+Because of this, we should strive to make scalars non-nullable when possible.

+The exceptions to this rule are:

+- A scalar field _should_ be nullable if it can be empty in the application/backing data source
+- A scalar field _should_ be nullable if it's likely to come from a different service than its parent object (fairly rare)

 ### Consider the Parent Type

 If you're not dealing with an `id` field or a top-level `Query` field, the most important question to ask is: